Jeshii/TokyoMetroSim/README.md

 ## Dependencies

-Please install python if not installed already.
+Please install python and pipenv if not installed already.
 Open your terminal and navigate to the directory in which this repository is cloned.
-Then run "pip install -r requirements.txt" in your terminal.
-This will install all the required dependencies to run the program.
+Then run "pipenv install"

 ## How to Run

-Open your terminal and navigate to the directory in which this repository is cloned.
-Type "python web_app.py" into your terminal and click enter.
-A tab should open in your browser with the metro app.
+Open your terminal and run python3 programs/app.py